SDU-eScience/Type3-Docs/src/help/troubleshooting.rst

 Troubleshooting
 ===============

-We provide troubleshooting guidance for our supported applications.
+We provide troubleshooting guidance for the supported applications.

 You can ask for assistance in two ways: